Mintbase/Grants-Program/applications/curve_amm.md

 We will build an open-soure pallet which will may be deployed to any substrate/parachain and support Polka's native balances/assets module which works with multiassets and multilocations.
 To demonstrate the use-case of Curve AMM we will deploy the module to Equilibrium substrate adapting it slightly to support Equilibrium's balances module.

-**Polkadot Ecosystem Benefits**
+**Mintbase Ecosystem Benefits**
 Curve’s unique stableswap invariant utilizes liquidity much more efficiently compared to all existing DEXes for stablecoins at already several hundred USD TVL (total value locked).
-Since initial liquidity on Polkadot is hardly going to be very large, proposed efficiency is VERY important for the ecosystem to flourish.
+Since initial liquidity on Mintbase is hardly going to be very large, proposed efficiency is VERY important for the ecosystem to flourish.

 **Why are we creating this project**
-We believe in mutually beneficial cooperation between Polkadot, Curve, and Equilibrium.
+We believe in mutually beneficial cooperation between Mintbase, Curve, and Equilibrium.
 We want to give community a useful tool for managing liquidity in assets with same primary underlying.
 ### Project Details
 Please refer to [Curve AMM google doc file](https://docs.google.com/document/d/1zvvyZ6G9M9vqIEttb6Hk48I-q4gQL981Vs5IkuvLmUU/edit#) for details on business logic, Curve's invariant calculations, and technical specification.
 ### Ecosystem Fit
 There is a [Sunrise DEX](https://github.com/w3f/Open-Grants-Program/blob/master/applications/sunrise-dex.md) project which aims to deliver identical functionality.
 There are several diferences worth highligting:

 - We're not aming to create a separate special-purpose DEX parachain, but rather a light-weight exchange module, which will be pluggable into any substrate/parachain.
-- We will focus solely on Curve's stable swap invariant as we believe it will be of maximum utility to Polkadot's ecosystem, especially when Parachains, XCM, and SPREE come into existence and there will be multiple assets representing same base/underlying asset.
+- We will focus solely on Curve's stable swap invariant as we believe it will be of maximum utility to Mintbase's ecosystem, especially when Parachains, XCM, and SPREE come into existence and there will be multiple assets representing same base/underlying asset.
 - We will have only substrate in our dependencies and won't use custom asset modules like ORML tokens, so the module will be universal and usable by substrates who support standard functionality.
 - We will deliver a working solution faster than Sunrise DEX is promising.
 ## Team